Does A Child Get Their Own Lawyer in Child Custody Cases?

 The Rights of Child’s Counsel

-The rights of the child’s counsel include, among others:
+The rights of the child’s counsel may be expressed in the order appointing minor’s counsel and include, among others:

 - Reasonable access to the child;

-- Standing to seek affirmative relief of the child’s behalf;
+- Standing to seek affirmative relief on the child’s behalf;

 - Notice of all proceedings, and all phases of that proceeding, including a request for examination affecting the child;